codeandjoy/SGE/src/Universe/README.md

 `Universe` requires you to initialize and pass it the [sf::RenderWindow](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1RenderWindow.php).

-The global program sctructure would look like this:
+The minimal global program sctructure would look like this:

 ```C++
 int main(){